locize/locizer/README.md

   // language detection options:

   // order and from where user language should be detected
-  order: ['querystring', 'cookie', 'localStorage', 'navigator', 'htmlTag'],
+  order: ['querystring', 'cookie', 'localStorage', 'sessionStorage', 'navigator', 'htmlTag'],

   // keys or params to lookup language from
   lookupQuerystring: 'lng',